 We recommend using clear plastic bags or reusing produce, bread or other plastic bags so long as they are clear (not opaque).
 You may also use compostable bags, but experience has shown those bags degrade and break apart easily, causing spills and mess in your cart.
+If you're purchasing clear or compostable bags, we recommend 3- or 4-gallon sized bags.
 You may also wrap the food scraps in newspaper and place them into the cart.
 The plastic and paper will get screened out during the pre-processing of the food scraps, so they will not have an impact on the final product.
-We have also confirmed that Costco and Amazon carry compostable and clear bags in a size that fits the pails.